 We can add a new counter here, as we have already discussed on this.

 Counter code & session replay are already being discussed.
 So moving on to the next option.

 You can add a goal within this section.
 You can add around 200 goals to a single website.

 This option lets you add filter out specific data.
 It is applied to source data in a specified order, coming up with the records which match certain conditions.

-You can add the additional data from this section.
-Currently there are two options under this category, namely ‘Upload user parameters’ and ‘Upload offline conversions’.
+You can add additional data from this section.
+Currently, there are two options under this category, namely ‘Upload user parameters’ and ‘Upload offline conversions’.

 You can allow Yandex users access to a particular counter by adding that user within the access option.
 You can choose to give the user a view option (which is limited to usage) or edit option which gives him full access to all the features.